Liveaboard marinas can be supportive communities of like minded people, but it takes some searching to find one that is right for you and your needs.

 Sometimes it's a case of their government permit not allowing permanent residents on boats in the marina.

-This is becoming the situation more often all over the State of Florida.
+This is becoming the situation more often all over the United States.

 If you are still working in a job that requires you to go to an office or factory every day, you will need to find a place near your job.